KenDickey/Crosstalk/README.md

   - **Bootstrap Morphic** !

 ## Processing Notes
-  - The control file is **"sis.scm"**.
+  - The control file is **"guile-sis.scm"**.
 This imports Scheme functions and code to load the system.
   - There are two phases: the Scheme bootstrap **(load-source-bootstrap)** and the Smalltalk core classes **(add-st-kernel)**.
     + The Scheme bootstrap implements Smalltalk semanics and exposes Scheme datatypes.
     This code also includes a Smalltalk parser and translator into Scheme which allows for the Smalltalk bootstrap to be translated.
     + The Smalltalk bootstrap is the Smalltalk kernel code which is translated and loaded.
+	+ Note expressions in file "debug.txt"

 One goal is to maximize the Smalltalk code and keep the Scheme kernel small.